SAP/flake8-tergeo/docs/checks.md

 ## FTP071
 Check for assign and return statements.
-Normally the check also find statements like `a: int = 2; return a`.
+Normally the check also finds statements like `a: int = 2; return a`.
 To configure the step to ignore assignments with annotations, use `ignore-annotation-in-assign-return`.
 By default the check is disabled if the variable name happens to be part of a global/nonlocal statement.
 The check is also suppressed, if the assign-return is part of a `try` block and in the